s3lvatico/hamon/README.md

 ### The random log generator tool

-Its task is to procude a log file in the expected format, but with time-variable frequencies.
+Its task is to produce a log file in the expected format, but with time-variable generated log lines frequencies.
 I purposefully did not let it accept parameters other than the target log file name, since this tool is intended to use as a demo.

-The random log line generation logic is in the class `org.gmnz.clog.ClfLineGenerator`, you can check it to see how I played with (pseudo) random numbers to generate a spectrum of requests as most variable as possible.
+The random log line generation logic is in the class `org.gmnz.clog.ClfLineGenerator`, you can check it to see how I used the (pseudo) random number generators to obtain a spectrum of requests as much variable as possible.

 The thread which drives the generation of the log lines operates in a two-state fashion; it has a running period of 3 minutes, with alternating states of low and high traffic generation, set in a duty cycle of 35%.
 Means: it's programmed to emit low traffic (generates 2 reqs/second) for 13/20 of the 3 minutes time window and emits high traffic (15 reqs/second) for the remaining time.
 This assures an alternating behavior of alarms being raised and reset with respect to a threshold of 20000000 bytes.